-Weefur is a lecturer at Stanford University and a member of curatorial film collective, The Black Aesthetic.
+Weefur is an Assistant Professor of Photo/Media + New Genres at the University of Washington in Seattle and a member of the curatorial film collective, The Black Aesthetic.

 Contact: leilaweefur@gmail.com